Rating as of based on a review of services January 6, 2023.

 - Self-employment tax reminders and tips.
 With this plan, you get tips and reminders for the self-employed, so you don’t have to go hunting for help from online forums and the help database.

 Other additional features available in all packages include:

 - Refund calculator

 - Mobile app access

 My experience using TaxSlayer

-As I showed you above, getting signed up and into the TaxSlayer system was a breeze.
-The signup process was simple and easy.
-TaxSlayer makes it very intuitive for you to get going right away.
-This was honestly one of the best signup processes I’ve ever done (with any type of product).
+Getting signed up and into the TaxSlayer system was a breeze, and TaxSlayer makes it very intuitive for you to get going with your return right away.
+This was honestly one of the best sign-up processes I’ve ever experienced (with any type of financial product).

 I also found their options and layout very clean.
 For example, check out their income section:

 Even for the cheapest version, I found this to be pretty robust.
-Check out all those forms and schedules!
+Look at all those forms and schedules!
 This is a tax nerd’s dream.

 Another thing I really liked was the simple wizard tool included.
-A product like TurboTax will hold your hand a lot more, but with TaxSlayer, you simply click the button and the wizard will ask you a series of questions to determine how you should respond.
+A product like TurboTax will hold your hand a lot more, but with TaxSlayer, you simply click the button and the wizard will ask you a series of questions to determine your filing needs.